 Am J Manag Care.
 2021;27(3):In Press

-In the midst of the coronavirus disease 2019 pandemic, payers must deploy policies to ensure care for individuals with opioid use disorder.
+Amid the coronavirus disease 2019 pandemic, payers must deploy policies to ensure care for individuals with opioid use disorder.

 Before the coronavirus disease 2019 (COVID-19) pandemic, care for opioid use disorder (OUD) had been steadily improving through expansion of Medicaid, widespread training of physicians, and alignment of payer policies with evidence.
 Today, COVID-19 threatens even these modest gains.
 Evidence-based policies related to physical distancing have slowed the virus but have also contributed to economic recession, social isolation, and psychological distress.
 These same factors, together with inappropriate prescribing of opioids and criminalization of drug use, laid the foundation for our current opioid crisis.

 COVID-19 has led to a reduction in ambulatory care in parts of the United States due to physical distancing requirements, fear of transmission, lack of personal protective equipment, and staff shortages.1 Concomitant disruptions in the illicit drug supply may lead to increased overdose risk and demand for comprehensive addiction treatment.
 In the midst of this ongoing crisis, payers, both public and private, can and must rapidly deploy policies to ensure care for individuals with OUD.
 We highlight specific high-value strategies that could be quickly implemented with little additional investment in infrastructure, financing, or political will.

 First, make it easy for patients to receive medications for OUD (MOUD), including methadone, buprenorphine, and naltrexone.
 Second, increase access to care by reimbursing virtual visits.
 Third, leverage data to identify and intervene when patients are at risk for recurrence or overdose.
 Fourth, pay providers to maintain robust networks of addiction care.